numpy/numpy/doc/neps/roadmap.rst

 Website and documentation
 -------------------------

+The NumPy `documentation <https://www.numpy.org/devdocs>`__ is of varying quality.
+The API documentation is in good shape; tutorials and high-level documentation on many topics are missing or outdated.
+See :ref:`NEP44` for planned improvements.

 Our website (https://numpy.org) was completely redesigned recently.
 We aim to further improve it by adding translations, better Hugo-Sphinx integration via a new Sphinx theme, and more (see `this tracking issue <https://github.com/numpy/numpy.org/issues/266>`__).

-The NumPy `documentation <https://www.numpy.org/devdocs>`__ is of varying quality.
-The API documentation is in good shape, high-level documentation on many topics is missing or outdated.
-See :ref:`NEP44` for planned improvements.

 User experience